printfn/unicode-unicorn/README.md

 `data` contains various data files that are used during compilation.
 See below for sources and how to update them.

-The `ts` folder contains the main TS source code for this project.

-`docs` contains important HTML and CSS files
+`docs` contains the code, and is used as the webserver's root directory.

-Execute `$ npm run build` to automatically perform the following tasks:
+`docs/build` contains compiled JavaScript and CSS files.
+It can be regenerated with `$ npm run build`, which performs the following tasks:

-1. Generate `ts/build/compiled-data-declarations.ts` and `docs/build/compiled-data.js` from various data files in `data`.
+1. Generate `docs/build/compiled-data-declarations.ts` and `docs/build/compiled-data.js` from various data files in `data`.
-2. Run `tsc`, which compiles all `.ts` files in `ts` (incl. subdirectories) into `docs/build/main.js`
+2. Run `tsc`, which compiles all `.ts` files in `docs/ts` and `docs/build/compiled-data-declarations.ts` into `docs/build/main.js`
 3. Merge important library `.js` files from `node_modules` into `docs/build/libs.js`.
 4. Copy library CSS and PNG files from `node_modules` to `docs/build/`

 Execute `$ npm run server` to start a Python webserver from `docs/`.

+`$ npm run clean` deletes the `build` directory.

 ## Sources